 A few years later, just as quickly as they piled up, the obligations fell away.
 My husband closed his business and took a great job as a scene shop foreman.
 The trading firm closed.
 My network marketing business grew.
 My son grew.
 I had a few moments now to remember the little girl who climbed trees and sang really loud, the young woman who swung a sword and recited Shakespearean verse.
 I joined the worship band at my church.
 I added more people to my Arbonne team and started speaking and sharing my stories with other consultants.
 I spoke about planning and perseverance.
 I wrote down what I could remember about the dirt road and the bicycles.
 I got outside.
 I took long walks and long drives alone.
 I sat staring at Lake Michigan.
 I listened for God.
 I read a lot of books.
 I woke up early and I wrote.
 I took endless road trips with my husband and my son.
 We stopped to explore canyons, caves, forests and mountains.
 I went to concerts.
 I made new friends.
 We drank wine together and laughed and cried.
 One morning my heart emerged again and I heard a quiet confident whisper: What is the actress daughter of a preacher, if not a storyteller?

 Sara Russell graduated Summa Cum Laude from high school and college.
 Where else could you find that information other than a website bio?
-As an actress, she performed with Chicago theater companies including Timeline Theatre, The House Theatre of Chicago and Babes with Blades.
+As an actress, she performed with Chicago theater companies including Timeline Theatre, The House Theatre of Chicago, and Babes with Blades.
 She was part of the Non-Equity Jeff Award winning ensembles of Angus, Thongs, and Full-Frontal Snogging at The Griffin Theatre and The Sparrow with the House.
-She performed as Helen Keller in The Miracle Worker with Texas Shakespeare Festival.
-They toured the show to Beijing, China as part of the American Drama Festival at Peking University.
-She built a network marketing business while caring for her young son and promoted to the level of Regional Vice President.
-She is passionate about helping others design a life of intention.
-John and Sara have been married for 15 years and have traveled to 12 National Parks.
-They hope one day to see all 59.
-They live with their son, Owen, in Chicago where she is active in her church and the homeschool community.
-She often fantasizes about grabbing her two boys and running away in an RV for a year or two, but is content for now to sit on the big shoulders of this churning, addictive, vibrant city.
+Sara performed as Helen Keller in The Miracle Worker with Texas Shakespeare Festival.
+She toured with the show to Beijing, China as part of the American Drama Festival at Peking University.
+Sara built a network marketing business while caring for her young son and promoted to the level of Regional Vice President.
+She is passionate about helping others design a life of intention and runs a Facebook group called 'Whole Living with the Sarakeet' where she curates discussion on self-care topics that feed the mind, body and spirit.
+John and Sara have been married for 19 years and have traveled to 12 National Parks.
+They hope one day to see all 63.
+After nearly 16 years in Chicago, they returned to her childhood hometown in Florida where they get lots of time watching birds and looking at the trees.
+She sometimes misses the big shoulders of Chicago, but has settled into the endless Summer style of life and appreciates all the new-found family time.
+This year, they bought an acre and a half wooded lot where they are building a little home among the Oak trees.